-Ricky reached into his drawer and grabbed a blue Sharpie.
-“I think you’ll be wanted to remake that puppet of yours soon.
+Rainey reached into his drawer and grabbed a blue Sharpie.
+“I think you’ll be wanting to remake that puppet of yours soon.
 Take this.”
 He tossed it to our mutual friend.

 Clark caught the Sharpie and nodded.
 I think we’d actually gotten through to him.